941design/podsink/README.md

 **Navigation:**
 - Use ↑↓ or j/k to move through menu items
 - Press Enter or use keyboard shortcuts (p/e/q/d/c/x) to select an option
-- Press ESC or x to exit from any submenu back to the main menu
+- Press ESC to exit from any submenu back to the main menu.
+When viewing podcast or episode search results, press `x` to return to the respective list; otherwise `x` also exits to the main menu.

 **List Subscriptions:** Press `p` or select "podcasts" to view all subscribed podcasts.
 While in this view, press `s` to open podcast search without returning to the main menu.
+Enter a query and press Enter to search; submit an empty query to return to the list.

 **View Episodes:** Press `e` or select "episodes" to browse recent episodes.
 Press `s` at any time to search episodes by title or podcast:
 ```
 Episodes (hiding ignored) (Newest First) - showing 1-12 of 147:
-Use ↑↓/jk to navigate, Enter for details, [i] ignore, [A] all, [I] ignored, [D] downloaded, [d] download, [x]/Esc to exit
+Use ↑↓/jk to navigate, Enter for details, [i] ignore, [A] all, [I] ignored, [D] downloaded, [d] download, [x] return, Esc to exit

   → 2025-01-15 Go Time          Building Better Go APIs                45.2 MB
     2025-01-08 Go Time          Concurrency Patterns                    52.8 MB